 Suggested Duration Activity and Description 20 minutes Imagine what the life cycle of a plant looks like.
+Prompts:

-Prompts: Where do plants come from?
+Where do plants come from?
 How do we grow plants, for example, a flower?
 After a plant grows out of the soil, what happens to it?
 How long does it stay in that form?
 How does a plant change with time?
 Explain that plants start out as seeds, then grow to plants gradually over time, and then they wilt or die.
-We call plants growing from seeds germination or sprouting.
-The life cycle of a flower is as follows: seed -> root comes out of seed -> seedling grows out of the ground -> stem and leaves grow -> flowers grow -> flowers make fruits/vegetables and seeds 5 minutes Enact the process of plant development by laying down in fetal position covered in a blanket or cover (to represent a seed), then coming out of the cover to represent the plant after it grows, and finally tilting forward or the side to represent wilting or the end of the life cycle.
-Extend arms gradually to represent the stem developing branches

-- Create a labeled plant life cycle from seed to plant similar to the example below: - Draw the stages of plant life for a flower 1. seed, 2. rooting seed, 3. small plant with leaves, 4. adult plant with flowers and fruit/vegetables - Color and cut out these drawings using a pair of scissors - Draw four big boxes and label them 1-4.
-These should be big enough to put the drawings inside - Decide which drawing should go on each box.
+We call the process of plants growing from seeds germination or sprouting.
+The life cycle of a flower is as follows: seed -> root comes out of seed -> seedling grows out of the ground -> stem and leaves grow -> flowers grow -> flowers make fruits/vegetables and seeds 5 minutes Enact the life cycle of any plant of your choice by lying down in a fetal position covered in a blanket or cover (to represent a seed), then coming out of the cover to represent the plant after it grows.
+You can extend your arms gradually to represent the stem developing branches.
+Finally, you can tilt forward or the side to represent wilting or the end of the life cycle.
+20 minutes Create a labeled plant life cycle illustration from seed to plant: Draw the stages of plant life for a flower - 1. seed, 2. rooting seed, 3. small plant with leaves, 4. adult plant with flowers and fruit/vegetables Color and cut out these drawings using a pair of scissors Draw four big boxes and label them 1-4.
+These should be big enough to put the drawings inside Decide which drawing should go on each box.
 The box labeled 1 should have the seed drawing inside because that is the first stage in a flower's life cycle.
 Continue placing the other drawings in the other boxes.
-You can glue, tape, or staple them in the boxes - Next to each box, write a sentence about this stage of a plant's life
+You can glue, tape, or staple them in the boxes Next to each box, write a sentence about this stage of a plant's life